jingai/plugin.image.iphoto/README.txt

 iPhoto plugin for XBMC
 ======================
-This plugin imports an iPhoto library into XBMC.
-After importing, you will see categories that correspond with their iPhoto counterparts:
+This plugin imports an iPhoto or Aperture library into XBMC.
+After importing, you will see categories that correspond with their iPhoto/Aperture
+counterparts:

-* Events
+* Events (links to Projects in Aperture)
 * Albums
 * Faces
 * Places
 * Keywords
 * Ratings

-Your iPhoto library can reside locally (on the machine on which you run XBMC) or can be located on a network share.
+Your iPhoto/Aperture library can reside locally (on the machine on which you run XBMC) or can be located on a network share.

 Configuration